USC vs. UNLV fearless prediction and game preview.

 What’s Going To Happen

-The USC offense will come out hot.
+The freshman quarterback is getting the call.
+He’ll be fantastic, and the USC offense will come out hot.

 UNLV is good enough to keep this from getting out of hand until late, but the Trojan O line will take over early on as Stephen Carr puts up a massive game to get a boatload of national attention.